Apply for BAföG to study

 -

-Proof of assets or debts on the date of application, for example bank statement.
+Proof of assets or debts as of the date of application, for example, a bank statement.

-- If the value of the apprentice's assets does not exceed EUR 10,000, the "Simplified Asset Assessment" form can be attached
+- If the value of the trainee’s assets does not exceed 10,000 EUR, the “Simplified Asset Assessment” form may be attached

 -

-- Estimate of its value, for example, a printout from a website with a comparable offer, and
+- An estimate of the value, such as a printout from a website showing a comparable listing, and

 - vehicle registration certificate.